Give Back in Treecember with Bulk Christmas Tree Recycling

 1. Helps You Avoid Unnecessary Garbage Fees

-From a purely pragmatic perspective, garbage overage fees are wildly expensive right now.
+From a purely pragmatic perspective, garbage overage disposal fees are wildly expensive.
 Christmas tree recycling helps keep the trees out of the waste stream and eliminates needless overage fees.

 2. It’s Better for The Environment

 Every 1.2 seconds, we destroy an area of the forest equal to the size of a football field.
-In fact, 46% of the world’s forests have already been destroyed.
-These figures are devastating because trees clean our air and water, create habits for biodiversity, contribute to our health and wellbeing, and create jobs for social impact.
+In fact, deforestation destroyed 46% of the world’s forests already.
+These figures are devastating because trees clean our air and water, create habitats for biodiversity, contribute to our health and well-being, and create jobs for social impact.

-Yet, 25-30 million Christmas trees are cut down and sold each year in the U.S. Unfortunately, most of them are tossed in the garbage and sent to rot away in our landfills.
-We already have a landfill problem and sending Christmas trees to landfills contributes to that problem.
+Yet, 25-30 million Christmas trees are cut down and sold each year in the U.S. Unfortunately, most are tossed in the garbage and rotted in our landfills.
+Sending Christmas trees to landfills contributes to the growing issue with landfill volumes.

-And while trees are biodegradable, it takes them a while to break down – 200 to 300 years to be exact.
-During this 200–300-year period, the trees take up valuable space in the landfill.
-They’re also producing methane gas at a much higher rate than regular trash, which can accelerate leachate and possibly contaminate groundwater.
+And while natural trees are biodegradable, it takes them a while to break down – 200 to 300 years to be exact.
+During this 200–300-year period, the trees occupy valuable landfill space.
+They’re also producing methane gas at a much higher rate than regular trash, which can accelerate leachate and contaminate groundwater.

-So, choosing to recycle Christmas trees is the environmentally-conscious choice.
+So, choosing to recycle holiday trees is an environmentally conscious choice.

 3. Take Part in CheckSammy’s Treecember Campaign